 Update The Best Deck Stains 2019

-Please read this article and post any questions you have in the comment are below.
+Please read our Best Deck Stain article and post any questions you have in the comment area below.
 Our newly enhanced website now offers the ability to upload and post pictures of your exterior wood or deck.
 This will help us determine the proper prep and overall condition of your deck, leading to better performance.

 Here are some of the more popular answers to the most common questions:

 - No deck stain will last 5+ years.
 A good quality stain will last 2 or maybe 3 years on a deck floor (horizontal) and typically twice as long on railings, siding, etc. (verticals).

 - Penetrating stains will have less chance of peeling as they soak into the wood grain and do not film on top of the wood grain when fully cured.

 - Penetrating deck stains are easier to maintain by cleaning and reapplying after 2-3 years.

 - Filming Deck Stains that dry on top of the wood can be harder to remove and/or reapply as they are more prone to peeling, wear, flaking, etc.